Best Thermal Labels for UK Sellers (4×6 Royal Mail & Courier Guide)

 Quick Recommendation Summary

-• Best overall for most UK sellers: Standard 4×6 fanfold labels (perforated, strong adhesive).
+Best overall for most small UK resellers: 4×6 fanfold direct thermal labels (mid-range bulk supplier)

-For Royal Mail Click & Drop and eBay shipping, 4×6 direct thermal labels are the safest format.
+For Royal Mail Click & Drop, eBay shipping and most UK couriers, 4×6 direct thermal labels are the standard.

 • Royal Mail